microsoft/Analysis-Services/ASJobGraphEvents/README.md

 # Summary

 The Job Graph events are emitted by AS Engine before and after any processing (aka refresh) commands.
 Both job graphs show the order in which processing jobs execute within the sequence point algorithm, in the Analysis Services engine.
-The graph associated with the GraphEnd (2) Subclass is annotated, in that it contains the "Blocked duration", "Waiting duration", "Running duration" etc for each job.
-In addition, the annotated graph shows the critical path.
-Job Graph events can be used to identify bottlenecks in processing jobs, by highlighting the critical path.
+The graph associated with the GraphEnd (2) Subclass is annotated, in that it contains additional pieces of information, such as "Blocked duration", "Waiting duration", and "Running duration" for each job.
+Morever, the annotated graph highlights the critical path, which can be used to identify bottlenecks in processing jobs.

 In the cloud instances of Analysis Services, such as Azure Analysis Services or Power BI, the job graph is broken down into smaller chunks, each in their own event.
 The events can be reassembled with this script.

 ## Critical Path

 When the job graph executes, there is always a job that finishes last before the engine can commit the change.
 This job that finishes last is the "critical dependency" for the commit; the entire commit needs to wait for this one job to finish before executing.
 This last job depends on other jobs, one of which finished after all the others.
 This is the next critical dependency.
-Tracing this path of critical dependencies forms the critical path, which helps engineers and customers identify why processing takes so long.
+Tracing this path of critical dependencies forms the critical path, which can help engineers and customers identify the bottlenecks during processing.

 The critical path is shown via dark backgrounds and white text in the job graph file.